Skip to content

 Next, you’ll implement reCAPTCHA in one of your forms.
 As an example, we’ll add it to a sign-up form.

 First, you need to include the reCAPTCHA script on your page.
-You can do this by adding the following line to your app/views/layouts/application.html.erb
+You can do this by adding the following line to your app/views/layouts/application.html.erb in the head section:

 <%= recaptcha_v3_script_tag %>

-Next, add the following line to your sign-up form, found in app/views/devise/registrations/new.html.erb
+Next, add the following line to your sign-up form, found in app/views/devise/registrations/new.html.erb:

 <%= recaptcha_v3(action: 'signup', callback: 'callbackFunction') %>

-attribute helps you identify this specific captcha in your reCAPTCHA admin console.
-The callback
+The action attribute helps you identify this specific captcha in your reCAPTCHA admin console.
+The callback is a function that will be called when the user submits the form.

-In your JavaScript file (app/assets/javascripts/application.js
+In your JavaScript file (app/assets/javascripts/application.js), create the callbackFunction:

 function callbackFunction(token) {